janikdotzel/liongard-mock/README.md

 On the first run, the server inspects the OpenAPI document, generates response payloads based on the documented schemas, and writes them to `mock-data/<operation>-<status>.json`.
 Subsequent runs reuse the files so you can edit them to craft deterministic scenarios.

+## Exercising the API

+1. Start the mock (see above) and wait for the console message that it is listening on the chosen port.
+2. In Postman (or any HTTP client), point the collection/base URL to `http://localhost:8080` and remove authentication, because the mock ignores auth headers.
+3. Fire requests exactly as defined in the official spec.
+Path parameters such as `/environments/{EnvironmentID}` can use any realistic value (e.g. `/environments/123`); the mock will substitute the ID into the JSON response where placeholders like `{{EnvironmentID}}` exist.
+4. If you receive a 404, double-check the method and path combination—the server only hosts routes described in the spec.
+Successful calls return the canned JSON payloads from `mock-data/`.
+5. Tailor the responses by editing the relevant JSON files and repeat the request; the server reloads files per call, so no restart is needed.

 ## Customising responses

 - Edit any JSON file under the mock directory to return bespoke payloads.
 The server reloads files on every request.